matvign/batchrenamer/docs/documentation.md

 %a:start:end
 represents a letter sequence starting at start, resetting to start when greater than end.
+alphabetical sequences are bound by position.

-e.g. %f/_/%a2:a:c
+e.g. %a:aa:cb
-file_aa
-file_ab
-file_ac
-file_ba
-file_bb
-file_bc
-file_ca
-file_cb
-file_cc
-file_aa
+aa
+ab
+ba
+bb
+ca
+cb
+aa (complete reset)

 %a2:start:end
-represents a letter sequence, but with a width multiplier of 2 i.e. %a2:a:z = %a:aa:zz (z is multiplied by 2)
+represents a letter sequence, but with a width multiplier of 2. e.g. %a2:a:z = %a:aa:zz (z is multiplied by 2)

-Unlike numerical sequences, alphabetical sequences are bound by position. i.e. %a:aa:db -> aa, ab, ba, bb, cb, da, db, aa (complete reset)

-Default characters for missing values are 'a' and 'z' (includes missing values due to multiplier) e.g. %a:a: = %a:a:z
+Default characters for missing values are 'a' and 'z' (includes missing values due to multiplier). e.g. %a:a: = %a:a:z
      %a2:a:z = %a:a:zz = %a:aa:zz